 For example, if you held 1 bitcoin at the time of the BCH fork, you would have automatically received 1 BCH.
 If you sold that BCH for $300, then your capital gain for the transaction would be $300.

 Airdrops are the normally free distribution of coins or tokens sent directly to your wallet.
-Airdrops are typically used by ICO issuers to increase awareness of a project, or by established projects to reward holders or increase token supply.
+Airdrops are typically used by ICO or NFT issuers to increase awareness of a project, or by established projects to reward holders or increase token supply.
 Airdrops are unique in that they can occur without your knowledge or consent – but they still have tax implications.

 An increasingly large number of cryptocurrencies offer holders what’s known as staking rewards.
 These rewards are a result of their Proof-of-Stake ‘consensus mechanism’ in which holders of these cryptocurrencies validate transactions and create new blocks by staking their cryptocurrency.
 If your holding is chosen to validate a block, you receive a staking reward in the form of new tokens.

 The tax rules for staking rewards are the same as for airdrops.
 You need to report both the value of the coins at the time they’re awarded (as straight income), as well as any capital gain or loss made when they’re later sold, traded or converted.

 (The same rules also apply to less common, but similar reward mechanisms i.e. Proof-of-Authority or Proof-of-Credit mechanisms by validators, agent nodes, guardian nodes, premium and proxy stakers, etc.)